top of page

 He always said "I love you" when he hung up the phone or left the house.

-He often slept with his door open so the cats could come in and out and visit him in the night.
+He often slept with his door open so the cats could come in and out and visit him during the night.

 He rode on the back of an elephant.

 He went thrifting almost every day over his last few weeks and was getting ready to upsell his finds.
 His sister is going to sell everything for him.
-He had a great eye for what would sell.
+He had a great eye for resale.

 The week he died his car got broken into and he got a parking ticket...in the same day.